jtmullen/cancelledbynetflix/_shows/2021/Jupiters-Legacy.md

 ---
 title: Jupiter's Legacy
 date: 2021-06-01
-description: The superhero series based on the comic of the same name was cancelled after one season, however Netlic ordered a spin-off: "Super Crooks".
+description: 'The superhero series based on the comic of the same name was cancelled after one season, however Netlic ordered a spin-off: "Super Crooks".'
 seasons: 1
 episodes: 8
 netflix-url: https://www.netflix.com/title/80244953